YukiIsait/PortableLauncher/README.md

     - Window launcher for GUI applications
     - Console launcher for command-line tools

+2. Place the launcher in the same directory as the target program.

-2. Rename the launcher to `<TargetApplicationName>.launcher.exe`, where `<TargetApplicationName>` is the name of the application you wish to launch.
+3. Rename the launcher to `<TargetApplicationName>.launcher.exe`, where `<TargetApplicationName>` is the name of the application you wish to launch.

-3. Execute the launcher to start your application with the new environment settings.
+4. Execute the launcher to start your application with the new environment settings.

 ## License